 - a.
 Ponteland Park;

 - b.
 Coates Green;

 - c.
 The Green, Northumbria Police HQ;

 - d.
 Coates Institute Garden; and

 - e.
-Old Railway Line from Darras Hall through Ponteland to the Airport.
+Old Railway Line from Darras Hall through Ponteland towards the airport.

-Development on land designated as Local Green Space will only be permitted where very special circumstances can be demonstrated in accordance with national Green Belt policy.
+Development on land designated as Local Green Space will only be permitted where very special circumstances can be demonstrated in accordance with national Green Belt policy for example, where local transport infrastructure can demonstrate a requirement for such a location.